When buying or selling a motor vehicle in the state of Tennessee, you will need to complete a Tennessee Bill of Sale.

 Registering a Vehicle in Tennessee

-By law, in order to operate a vehicle on public roads in Tennessee, you must have the vehicle properly registered.
+By law, in order to operate a vehicle on public roads, you must have it properly registered.
 The state of Tennessee does not specify a time frame in which to register a vehicle due to some counties requiring emissions testing.
 You can apply for temporary plates while going through the registration process.

 - Using one of the many Self-Service Kiosks